erroronline1/caro/readme.md

 > O.Auth_5 Additional information (e.g. the end device used, the IP address or the time of access) SHOULD be included in the evaluation of an authentication process.

-* This is not reasonable for the application used within a closed environment.
+* This is not reasonable for the application used within a network environment not accessible from the web.

 > O.Auth_6 The user SHOULD be given the option of being informed about unusual login processes.

-* This is not reasonable for the application used within a closed environment.
+* This is not reasonable for the application used within a network environment not accessible from the web.
 Users can see their logins for the past (customizable) days though.

 > O.Auth_7 The application MUST implement measures to make it more difficult to try out login parameters (e.g. passwords).

-* This is not reasonable for the application used within a closed environment and on shared devices.
+* This is not reasonable for the application used within a network environment not accessible from the web and on shared devices.

 > O.Auth_8 If the application was interrupted (put into backend operation), a new authentication MUST be carried out after an appropriate period (grace period) has expired.